What Are PhD Salaries?

 Besides this, you can also secure a studentship from UK Research Councils or directly from your university as a scholarship.
 Independent organisations, such as charities and research trusts, and innovative firms within your industry also offer funding.
 You can read our PhD studentship guide to see how these work or our Where to find a PhD guide for further ideas.

 Finding a PhD has never been this easy – search for a PhD by keyword, location or academic area of interest.

 How to Get a Research Assistantship PhD

 Unfortunately, research assistantships opportunities aren’t as common to come across compared to PhD stipends.
 Besides this, when they are available, they’re predominantly in STEM subjects such as computer science and engineering.
 The reason for this is these subjects usually have access to greater research grants and have a greater volume of practical work available.

 To find a research assistantship, we recommend that you contact the university departments who host the courses you’re interested in directly.
 This is because research assistantships help professors with their research, and while they may require help, they may not be openly advertising for it.
 They may, therefore, be able to create a role for you within their department or put you into contact with one of their colleagues who already has an open position.

-It’s worth noting that international students will have a harder time securing a funded PhD position than UK and EU students will.
-This is largely because there are usually fewer funding opportunities available to international students which as a result also attract a lot of competition.
+It’s worth noting that international students will have a harder time securing a funded PhD position than UK ‘home’ students will.
+This is largely because there are usually fewer funding opportunities available to international students, which as a result also attract significant competition.

 Besides this, if you’re an international student studying in the UK you will most likely than not be on a Tier 4 visa.
 Although a Tier 4 visa will allow you to work to earn an additional income alongside any studentship you may have, there will be certain restrictions on what you can and can’t do.
 For example, during term-time, you won’t be allowed to work more than 20 hours per week.
 For a full list of restrictions, please refer to the government website.